Making sense of the evidence to inform programmes, policies, and practice

 Assessment procedure

-• Participants must attend at least 80%of the course;
+• Attend at least 80% of the course;

-• Final team-presentation on the critical assessment of a systematic review and meta-analysis paper.
+• Deliver a final team-presentation on the critical assessment of a systematic review and meta-analysis.

 Format description

-At least one facilitator will be on-site in Lugano, and some will join online.
+At least one facilitator will be on-site in Lugano, and some may join online.
 Participants are welcomed to join either on-site in Lugano, or online.
-In case of a change of regional policies (e.g., Covid) or personal reasons, the course could change to online.
+If face-to-face meeting was problematic for unforeseen reasons, the course could be held online.
+For those on-site, the course will take place at Università della Svizzera italiana (USI).

 At a glance